Mailu/Mailu/docs/webadministration.rst

 Auto-reply
 ----------

 On the `auto-reply` page, automatic replies can be configured.
-This is also known as out of office replies.
+This is also known as out of office (ooo) or out of facility (oof) replies.

 To enable automatic replies tick the checkbox 'Enable automatic reply'.